ash1eygrace/ai-content/README.md

 https://user-images.githubusercontent.com/29527450/163480705-baf4bc60-1817-4a38-b06d-7232cfffbe8e.mov

-## Usage:
+## How to use:

+1. Check that Node.js is installed via Terminal by typing `node -v` if you don’t see a version [Instal Node.js](https://nodejs.org/en/ )
+2. Fork and clone this repo
+3. In Terminal open the directory ai-content/copyai
+4. Type `npm install` to install any missing dependences.
+5. Type `npm start` to start the server and run the app.
-You'll need node to run the react app locally & open the /components/ProductDesciption.js file and add your API key on line 26.
-It's important to note that this project is front-end only and you should not push it live to the web without securing your API key.
+6. Obtain your OpenAI API key and add it to the component you want to use e.g. Open the /components/ProductDesciption.js file and add your API key on line 26.
+It's important to note that this project is completely front-end right now, and you should not push it live to the web without securing your API key.

 ## Tools Used: 🛠️